 For true security effectiveness, threat alerts must contain context to allow security teams to effectively prioritize threats and determine the appropriate response.

 One thing that is common to most ATP solutions is the amount of “noise” they generate.
 Alerts, investigations and responding to security incidents all need to be coordinated and take time.
 This means having dedicated cyber security personnel to manage them or using a specialist service provider to handle the continuous monitoring, analysis and response which is needed to benefit from an ATP solution.

 Organisations that use ATP solutions are at lower risk of becoming the victim of a successful cyber attack than those that don’t, assuming that the solution is managed correctly.
 This is because they are more likely to detect threats early, to respond to attacks in progress and to recover from a breach.
 A specialist cyber security service provider will manage threats in real-time, and will notify the relevant parties of potential and actual attacks, their severity and the mitigation actions that were taken without causing unnecessary disruption to day-to-day business activities.
 Whether deployed and managed in-house or as a fully managed service, ATP solutions have moved from optional extra to the mainstream and for many are a key component of their technical cyber security measures.

-You can take a look at Managed Threat Detection and Response from norm. here
+Learn more about what an ATP solution can provide by taking a look at Managed Threat Detection and Response from norm.

 Written by Pete Bowers

 Pete Bowers is COO at norm. where he is responsible for the overall operational and financial functions of the business.
 He also oversees customer innovation and success, and plays a pivotal role in the ongoing development of cyber security and data protection services which deliver transparency and tangible value to norm.’s growing client base.